jcopperman/NUnit.Web.Tests/README.md

 ## PART 1: Manual test approach

 ### Summary
-The following test cases are intended to cover testing for basic CRUD operations (Create, Read, Update & Delete) In this exercise only Create and Delete are verified with both positive and negative scenarios (negative values, past dates, unexpected characters and empty values).
+The following test cases are intended to cover testing for basic CRUD operations (Create, Read, Update & Delete).
+In this exercise only Create and Delete are verified with both positive and negative scenarios (negative values, past dates, unexpected characters and empty values).

 #### TEST CASE 001: Create a valid booking record